Arsenal fans will 'love' Ramsdale says Arteta as Sheffield United keeper closes on £30m transfer

 Goal can confirm the Gunners have agreed a deal worth up to £30 million ($41m) for Ramsdale, with the Premier League club paying an initial fee of £24m ($33m).

-The 23-year-old is putting the finishing touches to his move to Arsenal and he will provide competition for current No 1 Bernd Leno when the deal is finalised.
+The 23-year-old is putting the finishing touches to his move to Arsenal and he will provide competition for current number one Bernd Leno when the deal is finalised.

 Editors' Picks